zakirhasan736/reifenhier-de-frontend/README.md

 ## Project Overview

-**reifenhier-de-frontend** is the frontend application for ReifenHier.de, providing users with a modern, responsive interface to browse, search, and purchase [products/services].
+**reifencheck-de-frontend** is the frontend application for reifencheck.de, providing users with a modern, responsive interface to browse, search, and purchase [products/services].
 The frontend communicates with our backend API to display real-time data, handle user authentication, and manage orders.

 ---